leahkatzelnick/Viridot/README.md

 # Viridot
-An automated virus plaque counter
+An automated virus plaque counter.

+## Citation
+If you like this program and use it in a publication, please site the manuscript describing this program: "Viridot: An automated virus plaque (immunofocus) counter for the measurement of serological neutralizing responses with application to dengue virus" (https://doi.org/10.1371/journal.pntd.0006862).

 ## Viridot installation instructions